TANGCONGKinh/sumvip/PCL-GSoc-Ideas.md

 ### Quality of Life (`QoL`)
 As PCL has matured, it has discovered missing features: features that are more than just the core code, features that are vital for delivering continuous improvements.
 We look forwards for the ideas/projects with a minor or negligible addition of "code features" as output.
 Some of the wish-list features are:
 #### Benchmarks and Performance monitoring
+**Mvieth** has started the work of adding benchmarks that can be run offline.
+The aim is two fold:
+  1. Increase coverage of benchmarks
+  2. Better integration of benchmarks

+While increasing coverage implies adding more (and better) benchmarks, a better integration would involve:
   * Nightly CI jobs to measure performance on `master`
   * (Stretch goal) Incremental bench-marking on PR
 #### Compilation time reduction